Last updated on January 8th, 2026 at 12:13 am

 As a developer, you often work on the code of a few modules or packages.
 However, when you step into the shoes of an architect, the scope expands significantly.
-Your role involves designing and coordinating numerous components and systems, interacting with each other.
+Your role involves designing and coordinating numerous components and systems that interact with each other.

 So, how can you manage this complexity and keep your focus on the features that matter to you?